IGW: Globalization

 During that same period Watteeuw started expanding its logistical network.
 To ameliorate its customer services, the company established local plants and warehouses in the East.
-Since 2001 Watteeuw has activities in China, initially through a joint-venture with Picanol in the regional branch of AmTech.
+Since 2001, Watteeuw has activities in China, initially through a joint-venture with Picanol in the regional branch of AmTech.
 Watteeuw took over Picanol’s shares in 2006.
-Up ‘till today the focus of the Chinese plant lays on railway applications for the Asian market.
+Today the focus of the Chinese plant lays on railway applications for the Asian market.
 Watteeuw has been a player in the railway industry since the nineties.

 In 2013 Watteeuw landed in the United States.
 Due to the internationalization, a more global approach was needed so the name of the company changed from IG Watteeuw to IGW.

-Alfons Watteeuw died April 1, 2014.
+Alfons Watteeuw died on April 1, 2014.
 Although he hadn’t been president for a while, Alfons kept closely involved in his company until his death.

 Corporate governance

-IGW is nowadays 100% owned by the BMT group.
-BMT has activities in the glass industry, with subsidiaries OMCO, Kite and CNUD-EFCO and the gear manufacturing industry with IGW and BTM Aerospace.
+IGW is currently 100% owned by the BMT group.
+BMT has activities in the glass industry, with subsidiaries OMCO, Kite and CNUD-EFCO, and the gear manufacturing industry with IGW and BTM Aerospace.